Getting rid of a musty smell in the bathroom can be quite straightforward and inexpensive. Here’s how I do it:

 If you have a musty odor or general bad smell, bacteria build-up on the toilet seat could be to blame.
 Thankfully, you can find ways to get the moldy smell out of your basement with a few smart tips once you’ve identified the issue.

-How I Can Remove a Mildew Smell From My Bathroom?
+How to Remove a Mildew Smell from Your Bathroom

 Getting the mildew smell out of the bathroom doesn’t have to be complicated.
 Mildew refers to a group of fungus and molds growing in your home.
 If you’re curious about how to remove a mildew smell from your bathroom, the answer is simple.